A Specialist in Failure?

 In Aberlour, we are striving to make a significant contribution.
 Next year we add to our portfolio of residential services when we will open three new children’s homes in the north of Scotland.
 We are also opening a new service supporting children on the edges of care, that has been designed using a personalised development approach.

-I may be a specialist in failure but I have not given up.
-I am working in a charity that is bold and committed to bringing positive change for children in the care system.
+I may be a specialist in failure but I have not given up and I am working in a charity that is bold and committed to bringing positive change for children in the care system.

 Notes for editors